armoniacore/armonia-vite/README.md

 <details open>
 <br>

-Create the file `src/entry-server.ts`, it will be automatically discovered by the plugin.
+Create the file `src/entry-server.ts`, it will be automatically discovered by Armonia.
 This will be your main entry point for the server-side code and it will run on `node`.

 ```ts
 // src/entry-server.ts